Get Shreddy at Virginia Key Mountain Bike Trail

 Joining VKBC means becoming part of a passionate crew that believes in both giving back and getting rad.
 It’s a chance to support the trails while honoring the land’s powerful history and natural beauty.

-Historical Significance
+Virginia Key Historical Significance

 Virginia Key North Point, located on Virginia Key in Miami, Florida, holds a significant place in the history of civil rights and continues to serve as a hub for outdoor recreation and cultural preservation.
 In the era of segregation, African Americans were denied access to most public beaches in Miami-Dade County.
 This exclusion led to a pivotal civil rights protest on May 9, 1945, known as a “wade-in,” where a group of African American activists entered the whites-only Haulover Beach to challenge racial discrimination.
 This peaceful demonstration prompted local authorities to designate a portion of Virginia Key as a “colored-only” beach, officially opening on August 1, 1945.